joshmarinacci/clogwench/README.md

 * now log out and back into the virtual server
 * now run `cargo build`
 * now run `cargo run` it will probably fail if you don't have root privs.
+* now check out the code with `git clone https://github.com/joshmarinacci/clogwench.git`

+you can ssh to the virtual server with  -net user,hostfwd=tcp::2222-:22 -net nic \

 `sudo usermod -aG video <username>`
 `sudo usermod -aG input <username>`